bizbooq/bizbooq-support/docs/en/04-invoices/01-how-do-i-create-an-invoice.md

 Invoices are commercial documents that serve as records of transactions between a buyer and a seller.
 In Ciniki, it helps track your income.
 You can also specify an invoice as recurring.
 This way it will be automatically generated for you according to your settings.

+An invoice:

+- serves as a payment request to a customer for goods delivered or services rendered.
+- provides your business with a sales records.
+- is issued before payment is received.

+To learn more:

 - [Create Invoice](#create-invoice)
   - [Company, Customer and Invoice Details](#invoice-details)
   - [Items, Discounts and Taxes](#items)